How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: RADII Construction

 After centering both prediction $P$ and ground truth $G$ and computing the optimal Kabsch rotation $\mathbf{R}^\star$, we define: $\mathrm{RMSD}(P,G)=\sqrt{\frac{1}{N}\|\tilde{P}-\tilde{G}\|_F^2}, $ where $\tilde{P}=\mathrm{center}(P)\mathbf{R}^\star$ and $\tilde{G}=\mathrm{center}(G)$.
 The one-to-one correspondence required by Kabsch alignment is guaranteed by the task conditioning: both $P$ and $G$ contain exactly $N(R)$ atoms with matching species, and ordering is preserved from the input.

-\paragraph*{Local bond-length MAE.} Let $D_k(X)\in\mathbb{R}^{N\times k}$ be the $k$-nearest-neighbor distances via KD-tree.
+\paragraph*{Local bond-length MAE} Let $D_k(X)\in\mathbb{R}^{N\times k}$ be the $k$-nearest-neighbor distances via KD-tree.
 Flattening and sorting into vectors $d_P, d_G$:

 We note that this formulation compares globally sorted distance vectors rather than per-atom neighbor lists, which may conflate distinct local environments; per-atom kNN matching or bond-angle distributions could provide finer localization and are considered for future inclusion (Section~\ref{sec:limitation}).
+As a robustness check, a per-atom variant that compares each atom's neighbor list individually yields identical model rankings (Spearman $\rho = 1.0$; Appendix~\ref{app:sensitivity}), confirming that global sorting does not mislead the architectural comparison.
 Tracking BondMAE alongside RMSD nonetheless distinguishes models that lose local chemical order from those that maintain short-range structure but produce incorrect global morphology.